Gordon999/Pi_Videoer/README.md

 lt has some editing facilities, delete individual frames, delete a series of frames or delete all frames from start or to end of video.

-Can make individual mp4s, all mp4s or a full mp4 of all frames stored.
+Can make individual mp4s or all mp4s of frames stored.

 Pi4 recommended, with RaspiOS 64bit.